ykyoshi/AKBot/README.md

 Use '!search {nickname|last name [first name]}' to search for a member.
 If search query contains multiple results, AKBot will number them and add emojis that so users can select the correct result.
 ### Example
-'!search jurina' will return Matsui Jurina. '!search matsui jurina' will return Matsui Jurina. '!search Yokochan' will return Team 8's Yokoyama Yui. '!search Yokoyama Yui' will return a numbered list where 1️⃣ is Team A's Yokoyama Yui and 2️⃣ is Team 8's Yokoyama Yui, selecting the 1️⃣ or 2️⃣ emoji will return the correct result.

 ![akbot usage example](https://user-images.githubusercontent.com/22215889/116897525-a10a8f00-ac35-11eb-8be4-9cb63fc3e7da.gif)

 ## Author
 **yky** - https://github.com/ykyoshi